Banging Toolbox

-Orbital sanders are small and easy to use making them great for detailing edges and smoothing surfaces.
+According to Aaron Barnett of BangingToolbox: Orbital sanders are small and easy to use – making a great tool for detailing edges and smoothing flat surfaces.

-If you don’t have any sort of power sander at all, it’s recommended that you get at least an orbital sander because of their relative ease of use and versatility.
+If you don’t have any sort of power sander at all, I recommended that you get at least an orbital sander because of their relative ease of use and versatility.

-Their small size means that they’re not overly aggressive, allowing you to precisely control how much material you take off but doing so in an even way to leave you with a flat surface.
+Their small size means that the tool is not overly aggressive, allowing you to precisely control how much material you take off.

 So how to use an orbital sander?
 Let’s take the steps one at a time.